Three Principles of Data Warehouse Development

 About the author

-Chamitha is an IT veteran specializing in data warehouse system architecture, data engineering, business analysis, and project management.
+Chamitha is an IT veteran focused on the design and development of sustainable, value-focused data systems.
+He specializes in data warehouse system architecture, data engineering, business analysis, and project management.
+He has provided leadership and strategic program governance at finanical services firms including Morgan Stanley and UBS.

 authors are vetted experts in their fields and write on topics in which they have demonstrated experience.
 All of our content is peer reviewed and validated by Toptal experts in the same field.